surgieboi/backendless-ecommerce-platform/README.md

 ## Reference

+### Test Mode

+BEP can be loaded into Test mode.
+In test mode, Transactions aren't charged to the user's card.

+To load BEP into test mode, change the `testing` variable in your script to `true`.

 ### Basic Installation

 These are the custom data attributes supported by BEP, these attributes are used to describe product/cart details depending on the attached action attribute.